beckn/dhp-reference-bap/docker-setup/README.md

 Set Up instaructions for Client and Protocol layer

-Inside docker-setup directroy
+Inside docker-setup directory

-We need first build base dtos layer so that client and protocol layer can use the DTOs jar.
+First, We need to build base dtos layer so that client and protocol layer can use the DTOs jar.
 ```bash
 $ docker build -t bap-base -f base.dockerfile .
 ```

-Once we have base image build we can move forward and generate certifactes.
+Once we have base image build we can move forward and generate SSL certifactes.

 Specify server name in nginx/data/nginx/app.conf file and use certbot to generate SSL certs, for example we specified api.healthcarebap.becknprotocol.io;
 Change the same ofr other entries in app.conf